 Focus on behavior, not technology.
 Symantec believes that laws to deter cybercrime should focus on punishing bad behavior rather than regulating the technology itself.
 Laws should criminalize acts such as intentionally obtaining or transmitting personal information with the intent to defraud a person or damage a computer, not simply outlaw programs capable of collecting or transmitting data that also have many legitimate uses.

 Avoid duplication of effort through enforcement partnerships.
-Law enforcement efforts should be coordinated across national and local levels in order to share expertise and equipment and avoid costly duplication of effort.
+Law enforcement efforts should be coordinated across national and local levels in order to share expertise and technology and avoid costly duplication of effort.

 Symantec works closely with governments around the world to strengthen copyright protection for software, both in digital and physical form.
 For example, Symantec is a worldwide member of the Business Software Alliance (BSA), an organization formed in 1988 that spans 65 countries across North America, Europe, Asia, and Latin America.
 The mission of BSA is to advance free and open world trade for legitimate business software by advocating strong protection of intellectual property.
 Learn more about the Business Software Alliance